Shemariah Blum-Evitts, Interim Executive Director

 Jae Silverman, Massachusetts Field Agent

-Shemariah Blum-Evitts, Program Director.
-Shemariah is a farmer, regional planner and project manager.
-She was the founder and Program Manager of New Lands Farm with Ascentria Care Alliance from 2008-2015.
+Shemariah Blum-Evitts, Interim Executive Director.
+Having previously served as Program Director at Land For Good for the past 5 years, Shemariah has deep experience guiding this work.
+She has a working knowledge of many of the issues and needs in each state in our region and has served as project director on our Land for Farmers initiative with state partners and collaborators across New England since 2021.
+Prior to Land For Good, she was the founder and Program Manager of New Lands Farm with Ascentria Care Alliance from 2008-2015.
 The program, which she initiated and built in collaboration with community partners, offered training and land access to new American farmers in Central and Western Massachusetts seeking community gardens, farming enterprises and technical assistance.
 Shemariah studied land use and agricultural planning while gaining her Masters in Regional Planning from UMass Amherst.
 Her thesis developed a foodshed assessment model to map current and potential working farmland and farmland capacity.
 She believes strongly in the importance of working farms.
-Since 2004, she has been working on and managing farms in GA, TX, CT and MA.
 She operates her own small-scale, kosher, pastured poultry operation with her husband on their home farm in South Deerfield MA.
-Email shemariah [at] landforgood [dot] org

-Rachel Brice, Program Coordinator.
+Rachel Brice, Program & Development Manager.
 Rachel is a life-long gardener and sometimes farm worker, with a passion for small farms and local food systems.
 Before moving to New England in 2017 to pursue her master’s degree at Antioch University, Rachel was a full-time classroom teacher in central Texas.
 For the past two years, Rachel directed the C&S Workplace Organic Gardens Project, which provides company land, education, and technical support to C&S employees who wish to garden at work.
 Now, in addition to her role as Program Coordinator with Land for Good, Rachel is pursuing her PhD at Antioch, researching organizational resilience in food sovereignty organizations.
 When not at work or focused on her studies, you can find her in the woods with her Malinois Shepherd puppy.
-Email rachel [at] landforgood [dot] org

 Will O’Meara, Connecticut Field Agent.
-Will’s farming roots go back to high school on Waldingfield Farm in Washington CT, where he currently serves as assistant manager.
-He received his bachelor’s degree in Sustainable Food and Farming from UMass Amherst, where he spent his time on the UMass Student Farm crew while also soaking up as much knowledge and experience as he could at the many farms of the Pioneer Valley.
-Will serves on the Steering Committee of The New CT Farmer Alliance, a chapter of the National Young Farmers Coalition that brings Connecticut’s beginning farmers together to identify and advocate around common challenges and opportunities.
+Will’s farming roots go back to high school on Waldingfield Farm in Washington CT, where he worked for a total of nine growing seasons, three of which as the assistant farm manager.
+During a brief hiatus in his stint at Waldingfield, Will received his bachelor’s degree in Sustainable Food and Farming from UMass Amherst, where he worked on the UMass Student Farm crew.
+In 2020, Will and his partner founded Hungry Reaper Farm where they grow vegetables, herbs, and cut flowers in Morris, CT.
+Will served on the Steering Committee of The New CT Farmer Alliance, a chapter of the National Young Farmers Coalition, from 2017 to 2023, finally serving as president from 2020-2023.
+Will continues his work with Young Farmers as a Land Advocacy Fellow in the lead up to the 2023 Farm Bill.
+In his home state of CT, Will is the Chair of the Farmland Preservation Advisory Board, sits on the Working Lands Alliance Steering committee, and serves on the Farm Service Agency State Committee.
 Will is excited to serve his agricultural community and carry out Land For Good’s mission in Connecticut.
-Email will [at] landforgood [dot] org

 Abby Sadauckas.
 Abby is a farmer and agricultural service provider.
 She and her fiancé, Jake Galle met at Vermont College of the Fine Arts where Abby earned an MFA.
 Abby and Jake run Apple Creek Farm.
-The farm produces MOFGA certified organic, grass-fed beef, goat and lamb, as well as certified organic eggs and poultry (broilers, geese and turkeys).
+The farm produces MOFGA certified organic, grass-fed beef, goat and lamb, as well as certified organic eggs and poultry.
 They market their products year-round in nearby Brunswick at farmers’ markets.
 Abby is a long-time collaborator of Land For Good, as well as a former organizational and farmer-client.
-Her professional work combines her experiences as a new farmer with her work as an agricultural service provider.
-Abby acts as the course facilitator for MOFGA’s Farm Beginnings, a farmer-led, community-based whole farm planning course.
-She has worked for the University of Maine Cooperative Extension as the manager for a project focused on improving relationships for farm success.
-Abby is a board member of Bowdoinham Community Development Initiative (BCDI) and serves on the steering committee of Slow Money Maine.
-Abbby served as Land For Good’s Maine Field Agent from 2018 – 2022.
+Her professional work combines her experiences as a new farmer with her work as an agricultural service provider and she is a member of the University of Maine’s Farm Coaching Team.
+Abby served as Land For Good’s Maine Field Agent from 2018 – 2022.